 We also offer some educational experiences not available in the public sector such as church- and faith-related institutions and colleges for women or men.
 Find out for yourself just how distinct these institutions are by looking at our colleges' profiles.

-These colleges offer nearly 160 majors and minors.
+These colleges offer more than 150 majors and minors.
 So if you already know what you want to focus on in your undergraduate education, chances are that these colleges offer it.
 You can find your college matches based on your academic interests as well as the arts and sports activities that are important to you.

 There's no stereotypical private college student, either.
 Our students come from all income levels, with a median family income at our colleges that is below the state level and similar to the median at public universities.
 We also have significant diversity in terms of race and ethnicity.